menu

 Occupations and Workforce

-Chloride is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Chloride is generally considered to be a blue-collar town.
+100.00% of the Chloride workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Chloride is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Chloride who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Setting & Lifestyle